 Ybor City Tampa

-Back in 1895 three immigrant businessmen had a vision of creating a new cigar manufacturing city in Tampa Florida, so they purchased swampy alligator and mosquito infested land and began building what was one day to become known as Cigar City, the cigar capital of the world.
+In 1895, three immigrant businessmen had a vision of creating a new cigar manufacturing city in Tampa, Florida, so they purchased swampy alligator and mosquito-infested land and began building what was one day to become known as Cigar City, the cigar capital of the world.

-The immigrants that flocked to this new cigar town were skilled workers in their craft and came here from Cuba, Spain, Sicily and all parts of Europe.
-Some came to roll the handmade cigars, some came to manufacturer the cigar boxes and others came to open shops and markets to support the scores of immigrants who were arriving daily.
+Immigrants who flocked to this new cigar town were skilled workers in their craft and came here from Cuba, Spain, Sicily, and all parts of Europe.
+Some came to roll the handmade cigars, some came to manufacturer the cigar boxes, and others came to open shops and markets to support the scores of immigrants who were arriving daily.

-Ybor and its residents continued to prosper throughout the 1920’s and into the 1930’s and their lives revolved around their work, their families and their social clubs.
-These clubs were formed in part out of necessity for a means of group healthcare and burial expenses but the clubs also served as a social meeting place with dances and multi-cultural entertainment.
-The city was of diverse ethnic cultures and nowhere was that more apparent than the restaurants that opened to satisfy the different culinary tastes of the immigrant workers.
+Ybor and its residents continued to prosper throughout the 1920s and into the 1930s and their lives revolved around their work, their families, and their social clubs.
+These clubs were formed in part out of necessity for a means of group healthcare and burial expenses, but the clubs also served as a social meeting place with dances and multi-cultural entertainment.
+The city was of diverse ethnic cultures, and nowhere was that more apparent than the restaurants that opened to satisfy the immigrant workers’ different culinary tastes.

-Starting in the 1980’s and on going still today a preservation and revitalization project of epic proportions began rebuilding the historic landmark city back to its original design.
-Painstaking detailed restoration work began turning the deteriorated brick shops and cigar factories back in to working factories, craft breweries, restaurants, pubs, shops and other entertainment establishments.
-The brick city streets have been restored and a streetcar system put in place that replicates the streetcar of the city’s glorious past.
-Once again the streets are lined with restaurants and cafes sure to please whatever ethnic delight you are craving.
-And Yes, cigars, of course there are cigars.
+Starting in the 1980s and still ongoing today, a preservation and revitalization project of epic proportions began rebuilding the historic landmark city back to its original design.
+Painstakingly detailed restoration work began turning the deteriorated brick shops and cigar factories back into working factories, craft breweries, restaurants, pubs, shops, and other entertainment establishments.
+The brick city streets have been restored, and a streetcar system put in place replicates the streetcar of the city’s glorious past.
+Once again, the streets are lined with restaurants and cafes sure to please whatever ethnic delight you are craving.
+And Yes, cigars, of course, there are cigars.